RaymoZou/dotfiles/README.md

 ## Things I Want In The Future
 - A way to sync the current Netrw directory with the current working directory
 - Plugin to visualize and operate git commands (this would probably be fugitive.nvim?)

+## Todo:
+- Add intellisense autocompletetion for Luarock modules (works for Node?)